 - (a) Employer recognizes the B.C.
-Government and Service Employees' Union as the exclusive bargaining agent for all employees in the bargaining unit. - (b) The bargaining unit shall be comprised of all employees included in the bargaining unit as described in the certification, but shall not include the General Manager, Director of Care, Registered Nurses, Recreation Manager, Support Services Manager, Maintenance Manager, Administrative Assistant and other positions consistent with the Labour Relations Board.
+Government and Service Employees' Union as the exclusive bargaining agent for all employees in the bargaining unit. - (b) The bargaining unit shall be comprised of all employees included in the bargaining unit as described in the certification, but shall not include the General Manager.